Nova Scotia in the American Revolution

 Nova Scotia during the American Revolution was an important factor in the British war effort.
-Northern-most of the British colonies on the Atlantic coast of North America, the Province of Nova Scotia did not join with the Thirteen Colonies which fought for independence, achieving it with aid from European allies.
-At the outbreak, there was ambivalence in Nova Scotia over whether the colony should join the Americans in the war against Britain, and it was "almost the 14th American Colony".
+The most northern British colony on the Atlantic coast of North America, the Province of Nova Scotia did not join with the Thirteen Colonies, which fought for independence, achieving it with aid from European allies.
+At the outbreak, there was ambivalence in Nova Scotia over whether the colony should join the Americans in the war against Britain, and it was "almost the 14th American Colony."
 Largely as a result of American privateer raids on Nova Scotia villages, as the war continued, the population of Nova Scotia solidified their support for the British.
 Thousands of Loyalist refugees fled to Nova Scotia during the war, and many were resettled in the region after the signing of the 1783 Treaty of Paris as "United Empire Loyalists".
 With the influx of Loyalist refugees, Nova Scotia was subdivided, creating New Brunswick in 1784.